freenas/freenas-docs/userguide/freenas_jails.rst

 available lease and record the lease as in use.

-If a static IP address is needed so that users always know the IP address of the jail, input the start and end address for the IPv4 and/or IPv6 network.
-The range that you define by the start and end addresses will be automatically assigned as you create jails.
-For example, if you plan to create 5 jails on the 192.168.1.0 network, you could input a "IPv4 Network Start Address" of *192.168.1.100* and a "IPv4 Network End Address" of *192.168.1.104*.
+If a static IP address is needed so that users always know the IP address of the jail, enter the start and end address for the IPv4 and/or IPv6 network.
+The range defined by the start and end addresses will be automatically assigned as jails are created.
+For example, if you plan to create 5 jails on the 192.168.1.0 network, enter a "IPv4 Network Start Address" of *192.168.1.100* and a
+"IPv4 Network End Address" of *192.168.1.104*.

 **If you create a start and end range on a network that contains a DHCP server, it is very important that you also reserve those addresses on the DHCP server.**